TheLordDave/javascript-coding-challenge/README.txt

 - **Links**: Use markdown syntax for links and email addresses.
 - **Lists**: Use hyphens (`-`) or asterisks (`*`) for unordered lists.
 - **Commands**: Use code blocks for commands and instructions.

-Replace placeholders like `[Your Name]` and `your.email@example.com` with your actual contact information, and make sure the `LICENSE` link points to your actual license file if it exists.